luchko/latticegraph_designer/README.rst

 - import and visualisation of the lattice graph saved in the ALPS lattice graph xml format.
 - import the crystal structure providing the unit cell parameters, sites coordinates and the space group symmetry operations.
-- import the crystal structure from the CIF file.
+- import the crystal structure from the `CIF file <https://en.wikipedia.org/wiki/Crystallographic_Information_File>`_.
-- export the lattice graph to the ALPS compatible xml file.
+- export the lattice graph to the `ALPS compatible xml file <http://alps.comp-phys.org/mediawiki/index.php/Tutorials:LatticeHOWTO>`_.
 - interactive 3D drag-and-drop graph manipulation pane based on `matplotlib <http://matplotlib.org/>`_
 - manipulation edges (add, remove, change type) referring to the distance between vertices they connect.
 - xml code editor (highlighting, synchronization with manipulation pane)
 - exporting the figure of the lattice graph model.
-- animation manager allows to animate a 3D model and save the animation in mp4 or gif format.
+- `animation manager <https://github.com/luchko/mpl_animationmanager>`_ allows to animate a 3D model and save the animation in mp4 or gif format.
 - preferences manager allows setting the visual theme of the lattice graph displayed on the manipulation pane.

 Quickstart